cjvanlissa/COVID19_metadata/README.md

 | Risk level   | Health infrastructure per country data       | <a href = "https://stats.oecd.org/index.aspx?queryid=30183">OECD Health care resources database</a>                                                    | In progress |
 | Economic     | World Development Indicators                 | <a href = "https://datacatalog.worldbank.org/dataset/world-development-indicators">World Bank</a>                                                      | In progress |

+## Standards for data

+Every source is condensed into one data file in `.csv` format, according to these specifications:

+  - Data should be available on the country- or community-and-country level.
+  - Recent data are the focus; if multi-year data is available, older years *can* be dropped
+  - All variable names should be lower case
+  - Mandatory variables are `country` (plain text country), and `countryiso3` (ISO3 country code)
+  - Data should be in long format: One row per country

+## Standards for data dictionary

+A `data_dictionary.csv` is available for each data set, *unless the file contents are immediately clear from the file*.
+This data dictionary
+includes:

+  - `variable`: The name of the variable in the data file
+  - `description`: The description of this variable

+Any other important information per variable can be included in this dictionary, such as sources, weights, etc.

 ## News

 The following issues are ongoing: